Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Simulations

 \section{Simulations}

-We investigated the finite sample performance of the proposed SSGLM procedure under various settings, comparing with two existing methods, the de-biased LASSO for GLMs \citep{van2014asymptotically,dezeure2015high} and the decorrelated score test \citep{ning2017general} in both estimation accuracy and computation efficiency.
-In addition, we investigated how the choice of ${q} = n_1/n$, the splitting proportion, may impact the performance of SSGLM; explored various selection methods as part of the SSGLM procedure and their impacts on estimation and inference; illustrated SSGLM with both logistic and Poisson regression; and assessed the performance using the criteria of power and type I error.
-We adopted some of the challenging simulation settings in \cite{buhlmann2014high}.
-For example, the indices of the active set as well as the non-zero effect sizes were randomly set, and various covariance structures were used.
+We compared the finite sample performance of the proposed SSGLM procedure, under various settings, with two existing methods, the de-biased LASSO for GLMs \citep{van2014asymptotically,dezeure2015high} and the de-correlated score test \citep{ning2017general}, in estimation accuracy and computation efficiency.
+We also investigated how the choice of ${q} = n_1/n$, the splitting proportion, may impact the performance of SSGLM, explored various selection methods as part of the SSGLM procedure and their impacts on estimation and inference, illustrated our method with both logistic and Poisson regression {settings}, and assessed {the} power and type I error {of the procedure}.
+We adopted some challenging simulation settings in \cite{buhlmann2014high}.
+For example, the indices of the active set, as well as the non-zero effect sizes, were randomly {generated}, and various correlation structures were {explored}.